ArianaPierro/escape-maze/README.md

 ## Description
 My final project is a game called Escape the Maze.
 It is a maze game where the player is trying to escape the maze that is their house, and I created it with the help of some tutorials.
 It includes many original images that I made myself, as well as files from the internet in order to create the look that I wanted the game to have.

-(second paragraph = what files my repository contains and why) My repository contains my proposal, the README file (*this*), my requirements text file, my python file, and my game images.
+My repository contains my proposal, my README file (**this**), my requirements text file, and my source folder (src).
+My proposal contains my final project proposal and what I was hoping to accomplish with this project.
+This is my README file and it contains a description of my project so that anyone who wants to know what the program does can read the file and understand.
+My requirements text file contains all the libraries/packages that the program I created needs in order to run.
+Within my src folder is my python file, which contains my program, and my game images folder.
+My game images folder contains all of the images that I used within my game to make it more customized and to my liking.
+Most of the images are things I drew myself, with the only exception being the wood floor image.

 (third paragraph = functions I made and how they work maybe...)